patrick-potocny/portfolio/projects/03-assetnet.md

 The design process for AssetNet began with the creation of a brand identity that encompasses a name, logo, color palette, and font.
 I chose the name AssetNet as it conveys the app's focus on assets.
 When it comes to color palette and font i got inspired by Apples iOS operating system.

-To optimize the user experience, I made the strategic decision to create a single page application for AssetNet without any additional landing pages.
+To optimize the user experience, I made the strategic decision to create a single page application for AssetNet without any additional landing page.
 Upon launching the app, users can immediately view and monitor the prices and fluctuations of their selected assets.

 In order to display the data in a clear and visually appealing way, I opted to use cards, drawing inspiration from the design of the iPhone's Stocks app.
 This approach allowed for easy visualization of the current price of each asset, as well as its historical fluctuations over time.
 To further enhance the user experience, I also incorporated a dark mode option, giving users the ability to select between light or dark themes.
 This feature not only adds a personal touch to the app, but also helps to reduce eye strain and improve readability in low light environments.